nginx/unit-docs/source/installation.rst

    and custom): :file:`<working directory>/movable/sbin/`, :file:`<working
    directory>/movable/config/`, and so on.

 #.
-Specify :option:`!DESTDIR` during installation to place the build where
+Specify :option:`!DESTDIR` while installing the build.
+You can relocate
-   needed.
-You can move it around your system or across compatible systems;
-   however, make sure to relocate the entire file structure and start Unit binaries from the base directory so that the relative paths remain valid:
+   such builds when needed, making sure to move the entire file structure and start binaries from the *base* directory so that relative paths stay valid:

    .. code-block:: console

       $ cd <DESTDIR>
       # movable/sbin/unitd <command-line options>

-You can also combine these two approaches as you see fit; nevertheless, always take care to understand how your settings actually work together.
+You can combine these approaches; however, take care to understand how your settings work together.

 .. _installation-src-modules: